Read Our Review

 - Material – How heavy is it to move.
 Weather proof?

 - Flexibility and portability – Is it easy to take with you?
-Does it simply fold up, is it a telescopic type of design or does it fold ‘accordian’ style?
+Is it a folding dog car ramp, is it a telescopic type of design or does it fold ‘accordian’ style?
 It has to be easy to use and easy to transport.

 - Safety features – non-slip in all weathers?
 Does it have reflective strips for ease of use at night?

 - Design and style – If you are using it 24/7 indoors, how does it look?
 Colour, material, nice to look at.
 Essentially, it becomes part of your furniture.
 Easy to clean?

 Now that you have got your dog into the car safely, you should also think about make sure they are nice and secure for the ride.
 Take a look at some of the best dog car harnesses, dog car seats, and car-suited dog crates that are out there.